AnthonyLucas412/EasyShop/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a developer, I want to find the bugs in the CategoriesController , so that categories can be shown correctly.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a developer, I want to fix the bugs in Products Controller, so that products can be shown correctly.
+- As a developer , I want the filters working , so that the user can have a smooth experience with application.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+Open IntelliJ
+Click the 4 lines at the top
+click open project
+look for capstone-starter & client web application

 ### Prerequisites